ivanlab/terminalTuning/README.md

 echo "source $(brew --prefix)/share/powerlevel10k/powerlevel10k.zsh-theme" >>~/.zshrc
 ```
 ... and then close the terminal window and open a new one, and follow the on screen menu for customising the prompt to match your likes.
-It will be important later on to indicate the cluster and namespace in which you are working.
+It will be important later on, to show the cluster and namespace in which you are working.
 You can always use defaults if you dont have a personal preference on something.
 Usually first line is the typical choice.

 ![restart iTerm2](image.png)